Pagghiu/SaneCppLibraries/README.md

 [Threading](https://pagghiu.github.io/SaneCppLibraries/library_threading.html)                          | 🟥 Atomic, thread, thread pool, mutex, condition variable
 [Time](https://pagghiu.github.io/SaneCppLibraries/library_time.html)                                    | 🟨 Time handling (relative, absolute, high resolution)

 Each library is color-coded to signal its status:
-- 🟥 Draft (incomplete, work in progress, proof of concept, works on basic case)
+🟥 Draft (incomplete, WIP, works on basic case)
-- 🟨 MVP (minimum set of features have been implemented)
+🟨 MVP (minimum set of features have been implemented)
-- 🟩 Usable (a reasonable set of features has been implemented to make library useful)
+🟩 Usable (a reasonable set of useful features has been implemented)
-- 🟦 Complete (all planned features have been implemented)
+🟦 Complete (all planned features have been implemented)

 # C Bindings